Organization Meaning | Definition

 • Sustainability: Increasing focus on sustainable practices to meet regulatory requirements and consumer expectations while ensuring long-term viability.

 In conclusion, understanding the concept of an organization is crucial for anyone involved in business or management.
-A well-structured organization with a clear mission, effective management, efficient operations, a positive culture, and the ability to evolve will be well-equipped to achieve its goals and thrive in the competitive landscape.
+A well-structured organisation definition with a clear mission, effective management, efficient operations, a positive culture, and the ability to evolve will be well-equipped to achieve its goals and thrive in the competitive landscape.